Global Health and Development

 Health and disease has been a major feature of development policy, both in the recent period (Millennium Development Goals), and historically (since the world’s first aid Act sanctioned, in 1929, improving health as a legitimate use of foreign aid).
 Of the around 230 international organisations and foundations working on development issues, a substantial proportion are related to health.
 And in macro-studies of development processes, improved (or failing) health outcomes have been directly linked to progress (or otherwise) in broader development aspirations.

-This course seeks to provide students with an understanding of key issues and themes in global health and development: to demonstrate the links between health, illness and poverty; to explore how poverty creates particular risks and creates particular challenges for tackling disease; and to understand how global and national health policies have shaped the disease and healing environment in the developing world.
+This module seeks to provide students with an understanding of key issues and themes in global health and development: to demonstrate the links between health, illness and poverty; to explore how poverty creates particular risks and creates particular challenges for tackling disease; and to understand how global and national health policies have shaped the disease and healing environment in the developing world.

 Objectives and learning outcomes of the course